Jeff Merrick | Attorney At Law

 - Employers (retaliation, discrimination, hostile work environment, wage claims)

-- Government (civil rights; pubic records; nuisance from homeless camps)
+- Government (civil rights; public records; nuisance from homeless camps)

 - Liquor Liability: claims against bars and drunk drivers